pryv/dev-site/source/open-api/index.md

 You can choose to upload a file, enter a URL, or copy the YAML file on Postman.

 Import the `open-api-format/api.yaml` from the [URL link](/open-api/3.0/api.yaml) or the YAML file directly with `Import as an API` and `Generate a Postman Collection` checked.
+If you are using the Open Source version of Pryv.io, import the `open-api-format/api_open.yaml` from the [URL link](/open-api/3.0/api_open.yaml).

 ### Environment